Killing of Christian Glass: Family reaction

 Glass was born and partially educated in New Zealand, but also held American citizenship, as his parents moved to the United States when he was a child.
 His parents have explained that he was a geology enthusiast.

 On September 13, 2022, Glass's parents held a press conference.
-They referred to the killing as "a murder by a Colorado official", and are calling for charges to be laid against the police officers who were responsible.
+They referred to the killing as "a murder by a Colorado official", and called for charges to be laid against the police officers who were responsible.

 His father, Simon Glass, stated that the press release issued by the sheriff's department after the killing was "false in almost every respect."
 He said that they only learnt how much the police had left out when the police released the body-cam videos to their lawyers.
 He also said: "It was dark and he was really worried.
 He trusted the police to come and help him.
 Instead, they attacked and killed him."
 Simon Glass also said: "The killer shot Christian five times, just to make sure.
-I’ve lost countless hours of sleep to the nightmares, it makes me sick."
+I've lost countless hours of sleep to the nightmares, it makes me sick."

-His mother, Sally Glass, stated that it was the police who had caused the situation: "It’s the fact that seven police officers were pointing guns at him.
-I don’t think I would’ve gotten him out of the car."
+His mother, Sally Glass, stated that it was the police who had caused the situation: "It's the fact that seven police officers were pointing guns at him.
+I don't think I would've gotten him out of the car."
 She mentioned that her son was taking prescription medications for ADHD.
 She also stated that Deputy Buen was back on duty by June 13, still armed.
-Undersheriff Bruce Snelling confirmed on September 15 that Deputy Buen was back to work."
+Undersheriff Bruce Snelling confirmed on September 15 that Deputy Buen was back to work.